canibal2/react-native-nfc-passport-reader/README.md

       if (result.error) {
         // Errors during card scanning
       }
-      // Here you can access the resukt
+      // Here you can access the result
     }).catch(err => {
       console.log(err)
     })